Faouzi Benzarti: Brilliance with Wydad & third term with Tunisia (2018–2019)

 The African Champion, Wydad Casablanca has signed a contract with Benzarti on 19 January 2018 for a year and a half after the bad start at the Moroccan League with Hussein Ammouta.
 The team was able to win the 2018 CAF Super Cup and was able to return the team to compete for the title before finishing second behind IR Tanger.

 The campaign to defend his title in 2018 CAF Champions League was also successful as they won Williamsville AC, AS Togo-Port and Horoya AC.
 But Benzarti suddenly resigned for coaching the Tunisian national team.

 On 28 July 2018, the Tunisian Football Federation announced the appointment of Faouzi Benzarti as coach of the national team, following Nabil Maaloul who resigned after failing in 2018 FIFA World Cup.
 The contract for the two-year contract can be renewed.
 He will lead the team in the 2019 Africa Cup of Nations qualification.

 However, he was dismissed in October after three wins and qualifying for 2019 Africa Cup of Nations after disagreement with the president of the Tunisian Football Federation Wadie Jary for refusing his interferences in the trainings.

 In November 2018, he signed a new contract for a season and a half with the Moroccan club of Wydad Casablanca.

-He was able to achieve good results after winning the Moroccan League after a fight with the rivals Raja Casablanca and he also reached the final of the African Champions League to play with his compatriot Espérance de Tunis before the referee problems that led to the postponement of the final.
+He was able to achieve good results after winning the Moroccan League after a fight with the rivals Raja Casablanca and he also reached the final of the African Champions League to play with his compatriot Espérance de Tunis before resigning due to refereeing problems that led to the postponement of the final.

-Otherwise, He went through a short experience with Étoile du Sahel in late 2019 replacing Roger Lemerre, but it did not last long because of the withdrawal from the Arab championship, which the team was holders in addition to the loss of the title of the Tunisian Cup.
+Otherwise, He went through a short experience with Étoile du Sahel in late 2019 replacing Roger Lemerre, but it did not last long due to the eliminations from the Arab championship, which the team was holders in addition to the loss of the title of the Tunisian Cup.

 Second tenure with Libya and Wydad (2019–2021)

 On 25 October 2019, Benzarti was appointed as coach of Libya on a six-month renewable contract, following the first spell between 2007 and 2009.

 Less than a month after taking office, the 2021 Africa Cup of Nations qualification began and opened with a match against his country, where they were beaten 4–1 in Radès. four days later, he played his second match against Tanzania and won 2–1.

-Then the matches were postponed after the Covid-19 pandemic, and he left his post in May 2020.
+Then the matches were postponed after the COVID-19 pandemic, and he left his post in May 2020.

-He had a short training period with CS Sfaxien in the same year, before returning to Wydad Casablanca for a second term.
+He had a short experience with CS Sfaxien in the same year, before returning to Wydad Casablanca for a second term.
 This term was known by his second title of the Moroccan League, after he had previously achieved it in 2019 with the same team.
 He reached the semi-finals of the CAF Champions League.
 The contract was terminated between the two parties at the end of the season after withdrawing from the Moroccan Throne Cup from the semi-finals.